-“Señorita” has an M.A. in Spanish Linguistics from Middlebury College.
-This is her 12th year teaching Spanish.
+“Señorita M.” has an M.A. in Spanish Linguistics from Middlebury College.
+This is her 15th year of teaching Spanish.
 Prior to arriving at her current position, she taught Spanish at a private, independent school in Ohio for ten years, and then took a year off to travel the world.

 “I think back to Plato’s Republic when considering how best to teach.
 Socrates instructs us, “Therefore, you best of men, don’t use force in training the children in the subjects, but rather play.
 In that way can you better discern toward what each is naturally directed.”
-To discover that special place where work and play merge together to create joyful, meaningful – and therefore valuable – learning is to discover a lifetime of self-directed learning.
+To discover that special place where work and play merge to create joyful, meaningful – and therefore valuable – learning is to discover a lifetime of self-directed learning.

 This video makes me smile every time.
 But seriously–what incredible talent!